0x4447/0x4447_product_s3_email/README.md

 The result is an unmanaged email server with unlimited email addresses that also offers the benefit of easily organizing messages by adding the `+` character to the email names.
 The `+` is converted to a `/`, which correlates to an object path in S3.

-### Organizing with a +

-When you sign up for online services, you can organize your emails with the `+` character in this way:

-- social+facebook@example.com
-- social+instagram@example.com
-- social+linkedin@example.com
-- etc.

-This groups all social emails in the `social` folder.
-The possibilities are endless.

 ### Endless email addresses

 Once you add and confirm your domain with SES, you can put any string you want in front of the `@`, as long as it conforms to the email address standard.
 This means that you'll have endless email addresses at your disposal, and you'll be able to organize your life in a way never possible before.
 For example, you can give each service you sign up for its own special email: